kebman/JSON-to-JS-Presentation/README.md

 In the `bin` folder you will find a file called `index.html`.
 If you look at the code, and know how to edit JSON/JavaScript objects, there should be enough in there to get you started for making a multimedia slide presentation, where the slides comes _swooshing_ towards you in 3D on the Z-axis.
 (OOoh, aaah, wow!)
 CSS transitions are really neat!

 ## Why
-I just had to do this because MS PowerPoint made the sound lag on videos in the presentation.
+I had to do this because MS PowerPoint made the sound lag on videos in the presentation...
 Can't have that when my pupils want their local equivalent of the Oscar's!

 ## How
 I used mostly CSS3 transforms while manipulating HTML-element DOM objects with JavaScript to make it happen.